nsimita/DSA/README.md

 12. print element of highest frequency first with LinkedList

 13. Linear Search to find the first occurrence of the target value in the array.

+14. Linear Search to find the last occurrence of the target value in the array.